The Architects’ Hub Insider

 Quote from The Brand Book Introduction by Wally Olins A brand is simply an organization, or a product or a service with a personality.
 So why all the fuss?
 Architecture operates at a unique intersection: a deeply creative service delivering tangible, built products.
 Yet, the resulting structure is far more than assembled materials; it’s imbued…

-• How to Survive a Blackout; a Guide for Architects
+• How to Survive a Blackout as an Architecture Practice

-A widespread power failure that struck parts of Europe on April 28th, 2025, served as a stark reminder of our reliance on stable digital infrastructure.
+The Fragility of the Modern Architecture Practice How to survive a blackout is a dilemma that tests the resilience of our workspaces and workflows.
 The fragility of essential infrastructure becomes particularly evident in an increasingly interdependent global landscape.
 Architectural projects often involve seamless collaboration between multiple firms across continents.
-Consequently, such power outages can…
+Consequently, such power outages can trigger…

 • Anatomy of a Successful Business